 Over two months here and I've already grown a routine sufficient for baristas to know what coffee I typically order.
 The speed at which the orders are processed is impeccably fast - it takes only less than 3 minutes to do up a vanilla latte at Pacific Coffee Company at Lippo.
-Things in HK move incredibly fast.
+Things in Hong Kong somehow move incredibly fast.

 The shop just below where I stay even knows what I typically order for takeout: Basil pork rice or Hainanese chicken rice.
-Btw, Hainanese chicken rice tastes slightly different over here - it's nice but just, different.
-And the only reason why I continue to have chicken rice there is solely because the staff got my order mixed up once.
+Oh, and Chicken rice tastes slightly different over here, it done slightly Thai-style, nice, but just different.

-I spend most my time on the HK island side, occasionally making trips to the Kowloon side on weekends.
+To date, I spend most my time on the HK island side, occasionally making trips to Kowloon on weekends.
 I hardly venture north of the area past TST (not sure why).
-There are many nice eateries in the area but it can be difficult to get seats especially over the weekends.
+I hear that there are many nice eateries in the area but it can be difficult to get seats especially over the weekends.

 I haven't tried hiking yet although I have heard much about it but maybe I'll do so towards the end of the year when it's cooler or when I decide to break out of my routine of weekend coffees.